Redback-Operations/redback-documentation/docs/cybersecurity/ISMS-Policy-Implementation-Plans/Implementation plan for Monitoring & Log Analytics.md

 ## Key Subjects

 ### 1. Research tools that can be used to collect and analyse log data:
-- **Splunk**: A popular log monitoring and analysis tool that collects, saves, examines, and reports on any sort of machine-made data, whether structured or unstructured application logs, using a multi-line interface.
+- **Splunk**:Redback currently uses Wazuh, which is a useful tool, however I believe Splunk should be added as well.
+Both have great log management and security monitoring, however they are driven by different approaches, with different sets of features.
+Wazuh is an open-source platform that provides centralised security event monitoring, threat detection, and compliance management.
+On the other hand, Splunk is a much broader platform that provides for advanced log analytics, machine learning-based threat detection, and powerful visualisation.
+Splunk also supports integrations with a wide range of third-party services and have their own tool (Machine Learning Toolkit-MLTK) which enables organisations to run machine learning models on their data for predictions and irregularity detection.
+This would be useful for Redback operations as they can use AI to help predict possible security threats.
-- **Mezmo**: Allows you to monitor and analyse log files in real-time.
+- **Mezmo**: This tool also allows you to monitor and analyse log files in real-time.
 It is accessible in the cloud and enables you to look up, save, and keep data from any application or system, such as Windows, Linux, AWS, and Python.
+Mezmo could fit in with Wazuh by providing a strong log management and visualisation layer on top of Wazuh’s security monitoring and SIEM capabilities, resulting in a more comprehensive and efficient security solution

 ### 2. Redefine key assets and data categories
 **Key Assets**